 Instructor: Jenny Clark

 NCMA Certifications: 1.5 CPEs

 This training will show executives, financial and contract professionals how “govcon” math works.
-We all know that it’s a combination of the hours and the pay rates, plus “overhead” to cover other company costs.
 With this course, we’ll explain how to estimate and apply:

 - the direct contract costs

 - the fringe benefits for payroll taxes, leave, and group benefits

 - the overhead costs for supporting the technical workforce